 TILLINGHAM | Shaker style kitchen with banquette seating

 The kitchen of this six-bedroom Victorian property on the Essex coast required little in the way of structural changes – at 7m x 6.5m it was of more than adequate size to be a perfect entertaining space.
-However, the kitchen that the owners, the Lords, inherited was far from their dream space.
-The room was dominated by a large dining room table and the couple wanted more consideration given to different areas for food prep, serving drinks and relaxed seating.
+However, the kitchen that the owners inherited was far from their dream space.
+The room was dominated by a large dining room table and the clients wanted more consideration given to different areas for food prep, serving drinks and relaxed seating.
 The couple were also keen to introduce a more neutral colour palette to the room – something that reflected their location on the Essex coast.

 Having become accustomed to the AGA way of cooking due to the model installed by the previous owners, this was one decision that the couple had made before appointing their designer at Davonport.
-However, keen to be more energy efficient, the Lords selected a newer dual control model in white.
+However, keen to be more energy efficient, they selected a newer dual control model in white.
 In easy reach of the walk-in pantry, it became the focal point of the food preparation and cooking zone.

 Davonport Tillingham cabinetry helped to meet the brief of bringing a light and airy feel to the room.
 The shaker style is both elegant and simple; and when handpainted in the Little Greene shade of French Grey Pale with light quartz worktops, a fresh, coastal charm was very much in evidence.